Relrin/terraform-sage/README.md

 ```

 ## Advanced usage
 Terraform-sage tool also provides a way to define additional context for each used environment.
 For this you will need to create a new file with the `context.toml` name in the root configs folder.
-As the result we will have the following proejct structure:
+As the result we will have the following project structure:
 ```
 terraform
 ├ configs